 The 21st Century Cures Act states that companies offering the QSEHRA will not be subject to the $50 per employee penalty for 90 days after the passage of the legislation.
 Because the law was passed December 13, 2016, companies have until March 13, 2017, before they can be fined for failing to meet notice requirements.

 Offering the QSEHRA compliantly

 The 21st Century Cures Act is very specific about a company’s notice requirements when offering a QSEHRA.
 If your company fails to meet these requirements—either on timing or on the contents of the notice—you could be subject to penalties of up to $2,500 per year.

-For these and other reasons, many companies offering a QSEHRA have chosen to use an HRA software administration tool.
+For these and other reasons, many companies offering a QSEHRA have chosen to use a QSEHRA administration tool.
 The right tool will provide you with compliant notices and send them out to employees automatically, each time they are required by law.

 This will give you peace of mind as well as the gratitude of your employees, who appreciate good communication on their benefits.

 Do you have any questions about QSEHRA notice requirements?
 Let us know in the comments below.